vrjbhvsr/linux_for_DevOps_Practice/Week_2/Linux_File_system/Readme2.md

 So, when we write command `ls`, its not that we are giving instruction to kernel.
 The kernel runs the compiled program named `ls` to perform listing operation.

-> 🤔 A question❓: How it processes any command?
+### 🤔 Question❓: How it processes any command?
 * First, when we write:

 ```bash
 ls
 ```
 We are not asking kernel to list the files present the directory.
+**Instead, we ask shell:**
-Instead, we ask shell to find the command `ls` from the directories listed in `$path` environmental variable. ⏭️ once it find the path, it finds the binary excecutable which is `/bin/ls`. ⏭️ Then shell asks the kernel to load and run by using system call(mostly written in C) `execve`.
+* ▶️ To find the command `ls` from the directories listed in `$path` environmental variable.
+* ⏭️ Once it find the path, it finds the binary excecutable which is `/bin/ls`.
+* ⏭️ Then shell asks the kernel to load and run by using system call(mostly written in C) `execve`.

 ⏭️ Now The kernel takes over the process,
 * it loads and run the binary
 * gives CPU the time
 * runs the program and excecute it as a process.

+**This process then:**
-This process then interact with the file system to fetch the list and diplay it.
+* Interact with the file system
+* Fetch the list of files
+* Display it.

+## 📂 /opt (optional)
+The opt directory in the root folder is stands for optional directory.

+**This folder:**
+* ☑️ Does not contain any file that is essential for the system.
+* ☑️ Contains third-party, external software packages and applications such as `Google Chrome`, `JAVA`.
+* ☑️ Keeps the external software and application isolated from the core system files and folders like `/bin`, `/usr`.
+* ☑️ Keeps this third party software packages organized

+> *🧠 This folder only keeps external software and application which manually installed and not installed using `yum` or `apt`.*
+### 🤔 Question❓: Where does this external software packages and applications go?
+If installed using `yum`, `apt` or `dnf`:

+* Binaries stroed into /bin or /usr/bin or /usr/sbin
+* Libraries stored into /lib or /usr/lib
+* Config files stored into /etc

+> This structure keeps things modular and follows the Filesystem Hierarchy Standard (FHS).

+**When we install manually using `.run` or `.sh` or with any program like Python or JAVA, it stored in `/opt`**